Common React Developer Pain Points and Their Solutions

 Solutions

-- Use React Query for server state
+- Choose the Right Tools - Use React Query for server state

 - Implement Zustand or Jotai for simple global state